etm/markus.rb/README.md

 Copyright (C) 2004-2016 Jürgen "eTM" Mangler <juergen.mangler@gmail.com>

 MarkUS is freely distributable according to the terms of the GNU Lesser General Public License 3.0 (see the file 'COPYING').

 This code is distributed without any warranty.
 See the file 'COPYING' for details.

 ## Introduction

 All template libraries suck.
 But sometimes they are useful, for quick n' dirty building of documents.
 This template library will of course suck as well.
 It is inspired by _why's markaby.
 It supports JSON and XML.

+## Possible Applications

+It can be used for better handling of big elasticsearch querys (json), for creating html documents, or for stuff that ought to return json, xml, or switchable json<=>xml.

 ## Usage - Jump Start